He showed up….

 Walking from Auschwitz towards Birkenau Death Camp May 4, 2000.
 Photo by Dick Bernard

-Earlier our tour group had visited the site of the Plaszow Camp (Schindler’s List) in Krakow area.
+Our group spent about three days in Poland.
+Earlier our tour group had visited the site of the Plaszow Camp (the “Schindler’s List” camp) in Krakow area.
 One of my most vivid life memories was at the memorial monument there.
 We had just arrived, and our bus driver privately and quietly picked a tiny wildflower and placed it at the monument.
-I can see the touching action as I write.
+In my mind, I can see the touching action of that ordinary bus driver as I write.

 Substitutes